We are committed to making Polka accessible to everyone. If you have any access requirements, please let us know when booking.

 Audio Described Performance: Sat 22 July, 2.3opm

-We offer a Fully Integrated Sign Language performances for all of our main house productions.
+We offer a fully integrated BSL interpreted performances for all Polka productions on the Main Stage.
 We rehearse the interpreter into the action onstage so that the story is easier to follow.
-There is a synopsis with pictures from the production and a BSL Film clip to help when preparing to see the show.
-Please check the calendar, or contact the Box Office for dates.
+There is a synopsis with pictures from the production and a BSL film clip to help you prepare before you see the show.

 Our Main Theatre is fitted with an induction loop system for hearing aid users.

-Touch tours of the stage, the set and the actors for groups of visually-impaired visitors are available on request; publicity in large print can be made available; guide dogs are also welcome at the theatre.
+Touch tours of the stage, the set and the actors for groups of visually-impaired visitors are available on request

-We offer an Audio Described performance for our main house productions.
+We offer an Audio Described performance for Polka productions on the Main Stage.
 A trained describer will deliver commentary on the visual element of the production to those wearing headsets.

-There is a scheduled touch tour of the stage, the set and the actors before the AD performance.
-For each show we have a synopsis sound clip to help with preparation when coming to the Theatre.
-Publicity in large print can be made available; guide dogs are also welcome at the theatre.
-Please check the calendar, or contact the Box Office for dates.
+There is a scheduled touch tour of the stage, the set and the actors before the Audio Described Performance.
+For each show we have a synopsis sound clip to help with preparation.

 For our main house shows we offer one show in the schedule that is a Relaxed Performance.